josedejesusAmaya/JS-cheatsheet/Module 18/README.md

 -   `fs.write()`
 -   `fs.writeSync()`
 #### Events
+Node.js is perfect for event-driven applications.
+Every action on a computer is an event.
+Like when a connection is made or a file is opened.
+Objects in Node.js can fire events, like the readStream object fires events when opening and closing a file.
 The `events` module provides us the EventEmitter class, which is key to working with events in Node.js.
 ```js
 const EventEmitter = require('events')